Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 ----------

-Plymouth documentation can be found in `/usr/share/doc/plymouth/`, to read it execute `zless /usr/share/doc/plymouth/README.Debian`.
+Plymouth documentation can be found in `/usr/share/doc/plymouth/`, to read it execute `$ zless /usr/share/doc/plymouth/README.Debian`.

 ## (Optional) Change the console font size